ShaileshKumar97/ShaileshKumar97/README.md

     - ***Explainit***: A modern enterprise-ready business intelligence web application SDK for Drift Detection, Monitoring & Data Quality Management.

   - **In-House SDK:** *(for [katonic.ai](https://katonic.ai/))*
-    - ***Feature Store***: Created from scratch to manage end-to-end life-cycle of features & integrate with existing data stores, feature pipelines, data governance, and ML platforms.
+    - ***Feature Store***: To manage end-to-end life-cycle of features & integrate with existing data stores, feature pipelines, data governance, and ML platforms.
     - ***Connectors***: To access the data from different databases/warehouses and stores to a given destination.
     - ***FileManager***: To access, store and update/manipulate objects within the katonic file browser.
     - ***Pipeline***: To convert an existing notebook into a Kubeflow pipeline.